If you know someone who has experienced or is experiencing racism or racial microaggressions, you can help in the following ways:

 Think

-- Find a safe space.
-If an incident has just happened try and find somewhere they feel safe.
+• Find a safe space.
+If an incident has just happened, try to find somewhere you feel safe.

-- What are racism and racial microaggressions?
-It might be useful to think about what racism and racial microaggressions are and how some of the behaviours are described.
+• What is Racism?
+It might be useful to think about what is meant by racism and racial microaggressions and how these behaviours are described.

 Talk - Taking the time to listen and talk about what has happened can help.